elephant-cactus/Analysis-EEG-frequency-signals-with-HDDM/README.md

 The EEG signals for each participant were preprocessed using Matlab's EEGLAB extension (the preprocessing steps are detailed in 'EEG_preprocessing.mlx').

 The preprocessed files underwent short-time Fourier transform using the 'TFA_hddm.mlx' script.
-This generated two 4D-single mat objects for each participant, used to store energy information for each trial (epoch) (before baseline correction: P_data; after baseline correction: P_BC, shape: chanfretime*epoch).
+This generated two 4D-single mat objects for each participant, used to store energy information for each trial (epoch) (before baseline correction: P_data; after baseline correction: P_BC, shape: chan*fre*time*epoch).

 The 'TFA_hddm.mlx' script also calculated the energy levels (in microvolt squared) in specific frequency bands (alpha, beta, theta, delta) at each electrode and specific time segment for each epoch (trial), and wrote these into trial-wise CSV files.
 In this example, alpha and beta waves were extracted.